xianyinchen/creator_teach2/doc/Camera in Creator 2.1.2 en.md

 }
 ```

-### 最后
+### The End

-This tutorial is mainly to explain how to use Camera to do some simple applications in CocosCreator, to help developers find game development ideas faster, and to invest more in game content development.
-The code of this tutorial can be clicked here [Download] (https://github.com/xianyinchen/creator_teach2), resources come to the network, please do not use for commercial purposes.
+This tutorial is mainly to explain how to use Camera to do simple game in CocosCreator, to help developers find game development ideas faster, and to invest more in game content development.
+The code of this tutorial can be  [download](https://github.com/xianyinchen/creator_teach2) here, resources come to the network, please do not use for commercial purposes.